pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ## Step 2: Component Design

-The second step to integrating a Gnc component is designing the component model.
+The second step to integrating a GNC sensor is designing the component model.
 This section will go through each design stage and each decision behind the design.
 Projects should implement design decisions based on their component requirements.

-The final FPP model for the MPU6050 Imu component can be found [here](https://github.com/fprime-community/fprime-system-reference/blob/devel/SystemReference/Gnc/Imu/Imu.fpp).
+The final FPP model for the MPU6050 IMU component can be found [here](https://github.com/fprime-community/fprime-system-reference/blob/devel/SystemReference/Gnc/Imu/Imu.fpp).

 ### 2.1 Base Component Design